Garnet Gateway for Faculty

 Garnet Gateway Records Service for Faculty

 Log in by entering your ID number and PIN.
 This will bring you to the Main Menu for Faculty.
 This is a secure area and the view is customized for each faculty member.
-If you forget your PIN please go to the Help Desk in Ladd Library with your BatesCard for assistance.
+If you forget your PIN please go to the IT Service Desk in Ladd Library with your BatesCard for assistance.

 Selecting the correct term